If you want to buy a home but you don’t have 20% down or perfect credit. No worries.

 How long does it take to close on a house with an FHA loan?

 The average time to close is 48 days.
 However, the time to close depends on several factors.
 You can speed up the process by getting all of your documents to your loan officer as quickly as possible and responding to any requests in a timely manner.

 Are FHA loans only for first-time homebuyers?

 No. Anyone can qualify for an FHA mortgage regardless if they’re a first-time buyer, or not.
 You cannot get a second FHA loan at the same time unless you met certain conditions.

 FHA loans offer a wealth of benefits for many home buyers.
 They are easier to qualify for, offer lower interest rates and lower loan fees.

-They’re available for many people who would not otherwise qualify for a home loan due to poor credit or in some cases, no credit history at all.
+They’re available for many people who would not otherwise qualify for a home loan due to poor credit or sometimes, no credit history at all.

 Are you considering using an FHA loan to buy a home?
-Simply fill out the form on our home page to compare multiple home loan offers and get a free no-hassle consultation with lenders in our network.
+Fill out the form on our home page to compare multiple home loan offers and get a free no-hassle consultation with lenders in our network.
 Home ownership may be well within your reach!